r-lib/isoband/cran-comments.md

-This is a minor update only changing some internal algorithms to have more numeric stability.
+This is a minor update removing the dependency on Rcpp.

 ## Test environment
 * R devel on win-builder